Galați shipyard: Damen Group era

-Following this event, there were 32 unsold boats at the shipyard, and these were only liquidated in full in 2000.
+Following the 1989 fall of the communist regime, there were 32 unsold ships at the shipyard, and these were only liquidated in full in 2000.
 Meanwhile, the Dutch Damen Group had taken over the yard.
 The group's interest in Galați began in 1994, when it subcontracted several cargo vessel hulls.
 This was the means by which its manager decided whether to invest somewhere.
 Noticing too that the boats left over from the Communist period were being reinforced, he decided to take control of the shipyard company's stock, which happened in 1999.
 Although he wished to obtain 100% of the shares, he only managed to acquire 99%, the remainder being in the hands of unidentified individuals who received privatization vouchers in the 1990s.

 Galați is the largest naval shipyard on the Danube, its output ranging from large tankers to small coast guard patrol boats.
 The company also represents a significant element of the local economy.
 Since 1990, all of its products have gone to export.
 Following Damen's takeover, an investment plan focusing on improving efficiency and working conditions was introduced.
 For example, at the time of the takeover, spoons and coffee cups were listed in the inventory; afterwards, all items worth under $100 were considered disposable goods and no longer placed on the record books.
-The yard builds offshore vessels, naval vessels, special vessels (such as buoy laying vessels, patrol vessels and research vessels), tugs, workboats and mega yachts, and has also produced oil tankers, container carriers, cargo barges and drilling rig platforms—over 250 vessels since 1999.
-There were some 1550 employees at the end of 2010, as well as 1150 subcontracted employees handling support functions including electricity, HVAC, carpentry, blasting and painting.
-This was down from 10,000 total employees in 2006, of whom 3100 worked for Damen.
-Engineering services are mainly supplied by a Galați firm established in 2004 in which Damen is the major shareholder.
-Production takes place on four lines: for vessels up to 10,000 dwt, for vessels up to 26,000 dwt, for vessels up to 50,000 dwt and for tugs and workboats.
+The yard builds offshore vessels, naval vessels, special vessels (such as buoy laying vessels, patrol vessels and research vessels), tugs, workboats and mega yachts, and has also produced oil tankers, container carriers, cargo barges and drilling rig platforms—over 250 vessels (as of 2010) since 1999.
+There were some 1,550 employees at the end of 2010, as well as 1,150 subcontracted employees handling support functions including electricity, HVAC, carpentry, blasting and painting.
+This was down from 10,000 total employees in 2006, of whom 3,100 worked for Damen.
+Engineering services are mainly supplied by two firms in which Damen is the major shareholder, Marine Engineering Galați, established in 2004, and Marine Design Engineering Galați, established in 2023.
+Production takes place on four lines: for vessels up to 10,000 DWT, for vessels up to 26,000 DWT, for vessels up to 50,000 DWT, and for tugs and workboats.
 There is also a workshop for piping and galvanizing and a blasting and painting hall.

+Since 1999, when it was taken over by Damen Group, Galați shipyard has delivered (as of 2024) over 450 ships to customers around the world, including 30 military ships built for 13 countries.
+From the 1960s to 2021, over 1,500 ships were built at the Galați shipyard.